-If you are selling in bulk e.g. more than 25 listings a week, then it would be a good idea to consider using the eBay selling tools.
+If you are selling in bulk e.g. more than 25 listings a week, then it would be a good idea to consider using eBay selling tools.

-If you are going to sell more than 100 items per week, you may want to consider using some 3rd party providers such as Marketworks or Channel Advisor who you can find details about online.
+If you are going to sell more than 100 items per week, you may want to consider using some 3rd party providers such as Marketworks or Channel Advisor which you can find details about online.

 8. Get feedback

-When you become an eBay seller it’s important to get feedback from your customers, ideally 100+, but certainly 25 positive feedback posts to start with.
+When you become an eBay seller it’s important to get feedback from your customers, ideally 100+, but certainly, 25 positive feedback posts to start with.
 Feedback gives customers confidence that you are a genuine business.
-In the beginning you may need to contact previous customers and prompt them to provide feedback.
+In the beginning, you may need to contact previous customers and prompt them to provide feedback.

 Reviewing other sellers' feedback is also good to gauge their overall performance in the marketplace.

 9. Stock Control